bcgov/nr-broker/docs/dev_intention_event.md

 # Intention Event Reference

 All intentions have an event field that describes the event that caused the intention to be opened.
-The event object is loosely based on Elastic Common Schema [event field](https://www.elastic.co/guide/en/ecs/current/ecs-event.html).
+The event object is loosely based on the Elastic Common Schema [event field](https://www.elastic.co/guide/en/ecs/current/ecs-event.html).

 ## Fields